Shu244/clouDL/README.md

    Use <code>clouDL -h</code> for more.

-Make sure to incorporate <code>Manager</code> in your code when training.
+Make sure to incorporate with the <code>Manager</code> class in your code when training.

 ## Using Manager

-Manager is essentially the interface you will interact to enable training/hyperparamter tuning on a cluster of VMs.
+Manager is essentially the interface you will interact with to enable training/hyperparamter tuning on a cluster of VMs.

 Remember to do the following when using Manger: